kstad21/cogs199/COVID/README.md

 - See table S7; The transmission rate of ascertained cases is 0.385.
 There are an estimated 16 contacts per day.
 To get the transmission rate, we perform $0.385*365/16$.
 #### R_S-E_A: `4.83`
 - The transition rate from susceptible to exposed induced by unascertained neighbors
-- See table S7; We perform the same calculation as we did for R_S-E_P, as unascertained neighbors infect others because they are presymptomatic.
+- See table S7; We perform the same calculation as we did for `R_S-E_P`, as unascertained neighbors infect others because they are presymptomatic.
 #### R_E-P: `125.86`
 - The transition rate from exposed to presymptomatic
 - See table S7 for Timing of Covid Pandemic Pekar et al.; The latent period in days of the virus is estimated to be 2.9.
 In years (the unit of time for this simulation) the period is $2.9 / 365$, and its reciprocal is $`365/2.9=125.86`$.